-Joe Whitchurch is the National Campus Communications Director for Ratio Christi as well as the Indiana Regional Director for Ratio Christi.
-He has been working in college ministry in the U.S. and overseas for the past 36 years.
-He loves to share the gospel, to teach students to study the Word of God, and to challenge them to consider their worldview.
+Joe Whitchurch is Vice President - Campus Operations for Ratio Christi.
+He has been engaged in college ministry in the U.S. and overseas for the past 37 years.
+He loves to share the gospel, teach students to study the Word of God, and to challenge them to consider the significance of their worldview.
 He enjoys interacting with students about difficult questions.
-He has developed friendships with International students from a variety of religions.
-They have entered into lively discussions about the truthfulness of the Christian truth claims, the existence of God, and the greatest news - Jesus Christ.
+He has developed friendships with International students from a variety of religious backgrounds and convictions.
+They entered warm and candid discussions about the truthfulness of the Christian truth claims, the existence of God, and the greatest news - Jesus Christ.